VA Palo Alto Residency: Primary Eye Care and Low Vision Rehabilitation

 The mission of the Optometric Residency in Primary Eye Care/Low Vision Rehabilitation at the Veterans Affairs Palo Alto Health Care System (VAPAHCS) is twofold:

 1. To provide a mentored learning environment in which residents develop increased proficiency in the delivery of eye, vision, and health care to the veteran population served by VAPAHCS.

 2. To provide a mentored learning environment in which residents attain advanced skills in the specialty of adult low vision rehabilitation.

-This mentored educational and clinical experience prepares the optometrist for lifelong scholarship in patient care, education, and optometric leadership.
+This mentored educational and clinical experience prepares the optometrist for lifelong scholarship in patient care, education, and optometric leadership.3 positions available.

 The program’s goals are to provide residents with a varied clinical experience in primary optometric care and provide a didactic program that complements their clinical experience.
 The program endeavors to promote an appreciation of the significance of scholarly activity and professional development.
 Resident mentors will also educate and train residents in the specialty skill of low vision rehabilitation.